zolotarovgl/GeneExt/README.md

 - [ ] separate the main page and the manual
 - [ ] add the number of peaks reporting
 - [ ] separate program for mapping estimation
+- [ ] parallelize the coverage computation step

 Reporting:
 - [ ] fix report path error when called outside of the directory
 - [ ] no report if there is no alignmnet
 - [ ] add log file
+- [ ] clean all unnecessary files

 Performance:
 - [ ] __check extension modes__
 - [ ] __check performance__
+- [ ] fix other extension modes
 - [ ] try out `gffread` standardized output files, make sure it's comptabible (can be accepted by genext)

 Orphan peaks: